 As previously said, running a successful affiliate program is a full-time job.
 You must either go all in or don’t bother at all.
 Creating a distinct landing page for your affiliate program is an excellent place to start, but there’s much more to it than that.

 If your business is small, you must examine your resources.
-Even if limited resources are not an issue, opportunity costs must be considered.
-Consider whether affiliate marketing has enough potential for you to put your resources in it.
+Opportunity costs must be considered even if limited resources are not an issue.
+Consider whether affiliate marketing has enough potential for you to put your resources into it.

 A well-established affiliate program necessitates active affiliate recruiting and ongoing engagement with them.
 In addition, there is reporting and tracking, as well as basic program administration.
 All of this adds up to a large amount of time.
-You may require additional resources to get things up and to run.
+You may require additional resources to get things up and running.

 8. Recruit only the best affiliates for your business